The Hyt\"onen-Vuorinen L^{p} conjecture for the Hilbert transform, with an extended energy side condition, when (4/3)<p<4 and the measures share no point masses: Introduction

 and for $1<p<\infty $, consider the two weight norm inequality,

 where $\mathfrak{N}_{H,p}\left( \sigma ,\omega \right) $ is the best constant taken over all admissible truncations of the Hilbert transform, and where $H_{\sigma }f\equiv H\left( f\sigma \right) $, see e.g. \cite[ subsubsection 1.2.1 on page 130]{SaShUr10} for more detail on this interpretation of the norm inequality that avoids consideration of principal values (as pioneered by X. Tolsa).
-The following definitions are for the most part from Hyt\"{o}nen and Vuorinen \cite{HyVu}.
+The following definitions are for the most part from Hyt\"{o}nen and Vuorinen \cite{HyVu}, except for the extended energy conditions.